-- (a) changes can next be made at the 2020 Plenary meeting for application from January 2021; - (b) provisional classes are not subject to this restriction.
+- (a) changes can next be made at the 2024 Plenary meeting for application from January 2025; - (b) provisional classes are not subject to this restriction.

-The only exceptions allowed to the two-year rule freeze are genuine and urgent safety matters, indispensable rule clarifications, noise rulings and changes to the provisional classes
+The only exceptions allowed to the two-year rule freeze are genuine and urgent safety matters, indispensable rule clarifications, noise rulings and changes to the provisional classes.

-Word Definitions:
+Word Definitions for this Volume:

-The use of "Shall", "must", "is" and "are to" indicates that the aspect concerned is mandatory.
+The use of "shall", "must", "is" and "are to" indicates that the aspect concerned is mandatory.